greglook/merkle-db/DESIGN.md

 - A _database_ is a collection of _tables_, along with some user metadata.
-- Tables are collections of _records_, which are identified uniquely within the table by a primary key.
+- Tables are collections of _records_, which are identified uniquely within the table by an id key.
 - Each record is an associative collection of _fields_, mapping field names to values.
 - Values may have any type that the underlying serialization format supports.